pixelartexchange/artbase.js/moonbirdbase/README.md

-## Making-Of - Yes, You Can - Build Your Own Pudgypunkbase From Zero / Scratch
+## Making-Of - Yes, You Can - Build Your Own Moonbirdbase From Zero / Scratch

 See the artbase script in [**/moonbirds**](https://github.com/pixelartexchange/moonbirds.sandbox/tree/master/moonbirds) in the artbase.sandbox for the building your own database from zero / scratch.